marithetland/AsmPipe/README.md

 2019-07-18: Added options to find \*fastq-gz files in subdirectories from previuos runs

 2019-07-18: Added options to not run parts of the pipeline, and added option to run kleborate (https://github.com/katholt/Kleborate) at the end of the pipeline

+2019-10-29 : Added options to run ABRICATE as part of the pipeline, and created output-folder "analyses" to put mlst, kleborate and ABRICATE-outputs in.
+Also added merge_runs.sh which you can use to merge two parent folders with the same structure (from this script).